adehad/dhikr-hub/site/content/Qasidas/Tashawwaqat_Ruhi_li-Shattil_Wadi.md

-# Nahnu Fi Rawdah - The Sweetest Spring
+# Tashawwaqat Rūḥī li-Shaṭṭi al-Wādī - My soul has longed for the valley's shore

 ## Verses